Jens Meiert

 HTML/CSS Frameworks: Useful, Universal, Usable, Unobtrusive

-Now that we think about it, maybe the universal margin and padding reset – the one I had to tweet again for simplicity reasons – is the only HTML/CSS “framework” that meets these requirements.
-Ha.
-(Choke is not.)
+❧ Now that we think about it, maybe the universal margin and padding reset—the one I had to tweet about again for simplicity reasons—is the only HTML/CSS “framework” that ever gets close to these requirements.
+(Choke certainly does not.)

-Me at least, the grim web developer, am too much in love with tailored solutions.
-Next time I’ll explain a framework I wrote for Google, maybe, the one that got referenced so subtly in July.
-(This is still a personal post though.)
+I at least, the grim web developer, am too much in love with tailored solutions.
+And so I might share more about this framework I wrote for Google, maybe, the one that I referenced so subtly in July.
+(And yet this is still a personal post.)

 1. On November 18, 2009, 19:23 CET, Neovov said: